Heading

 idoc → in the document

-You probably need to have some practice with your own text expansions first, so the extended versions roll off your fingertips better.
+You probably need to practice with your own text expansions first, so the extended versions roll off your fingertips better.
+I have grown fond of these and others like them because they save so many characters for common prepositional phrases in my articles.

 Overloading some real words

-Since there are only so many combinations using a keyboard, I sometimes let my own abbreviations replace short words I rarely type.
+Overloading a few real words is okay if you pick them well.
+Since there are only so many abbreviation combinations using a keyboard, I sometimes let my own text expansions replace short words I rarely type.
 For example, I defined:

 mob → mail-order bride

-since I rarely write about the actual mob, but I do like writing in that genre.
-Other words I just don't use as much as the text expansion, so the abbreviation takes priority.
+I rarely write about the actual mob, but I do like writing in the marriage of convenience genre.
+With some other words, I just don't use the real word as much as the text expansion, so the abbreviation takes priority.

 beg → beginning